Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-extensions/core-extension.md

 ## Core extension data element types

-Data Element types are determined by the extension.
-There is no limit to the types that can be created.

-The following sections describe the types of data elements available in the Core extension.
-Other extensions use other types of data elements.
+This section describes the data element types available in the Core extension.

 ### Cookie